Casio Watch Markings & Identification Guide

 How do I know if my G-Shock is real?

-Authenticating a G-Shock often involves checking the quality of construction, the clarity of case back markings, the module number's consistency with the model reference, and the overall weight and feel of the watch.
-Genuine G-Shock watches are known for precise assembly and robust build quality.
+Evaluating a G-Shock often involves checking the quality of construction, the clarity of case back markings, the module number's consistency with the model reference, and the overall weight and feel of the watch.
+Genuine G-Shock watches are known for precise assembly and solid build quality.
 Purchasing from authorized dealers is the most reliable method of ensuring authenticity.

 What do the letters in a G-Shock model number mean?